-"Harassment,' 'intimidation,' and 'bullying' are separate but related behaviors.
+"Harassment,' intimidation,' and 'bullying' are separate but related behaviors.
 Each must be addressed appropriately.
-Although this procedure differentiates the three behaviors, this differentiation should not be considered part of the legal definition of these behaviors, Harassment refers to any malicious act, which causes harm to any person's physical wellbeing.
+Although this procedure differentiates the three behaviors, this differentiation should not be considered part of the legal definition of these behaviors.
+Harassment refers to any malicious act, which causes harm to any person's physical wellbeing.
 It can be discriminatory harassment, malicious harassment, or sexual harassment.
 Intimidation refers to implied or overt threats of physical violence.
 Bullying refers to unwanted aggressive behavior(s) by another youth or group of youths that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
 Bullying may inflict harm on the targeted youth including physical or educational harm.
 Bullying can also occur through technology and is called electronic bullying or cyberbullying.

-DC.
-Relationship to Other Laws
+D. Relationship to Other Laws

-This procedure applies only to RCW 28A.300.285 - Harassment, Intimidation and Bullying prevention.
-The school community should be aware of There are other laws and procedures that to address related issues such as sexual harassment or discrimination. including:
+This procedure applies only to RCW 28A.600.477 Prohibition of harassment, intimidation and bullying.
+There are other laws and procedures to address related issues such as sexual harassment or discrimination.